arenaxr/arena-docs/content/overview/debug.md

 ## Unity Editor

 There is a [Unity 3D scene editing tutorial](/content/unity/editor) for ARENA scenes.
-This is for editing persisted scene objects and configuration in 3D just as they would be on the 3D browser view. **NOTE: See links above for which .**
+This is for editing persisted scene objects and configuration in 3D in a Unity rendering window.

 <img src="/assets/img/unity/unity-desktop.png" width="50%" />